The following announcement is only relevant for clients who are applying for Standard or Enhanced DBS Disclosures.

 Disputing information on DBS certificates

 Persons other than the applicant can raise a dispute if they believe any information contained on a DBS certificate is inaccurate.

 - All of the above changes will be implemented from 10 September this year and we will, of course, provide you with more detail as it becomes available.

-The new guidelines offer three routes to follow to verify ID: Route One, Route Two and Route Three.
+The DBS's identity checking changes in 2012 made it more difficult for individuals to conceal previous criminal records by changing their name.
+These changes are part of an on-going improvement process that will enable easier detection of undeclared changes of name in the future.
+The guidelines offer three routes to follow to verify ID: Route One, Route Two and Route Three.
 You should be able to validate the identity of the vast majority of applicants using the new Route One process.
 In extreme cases where this has not been possible Route Two and Three should be used as detailed below.

 Identification checking process - what stays the same?